Interested in reaching a wide-reaching and engaged audience of travel lovers from over all over the world?

 Also working with Festivals Edinburgh I took part in the #blogmanay campaign run by Unique Events and Edinburgh Hogmanay.
-I have been informed that I had the second highest twitter reach for the hashtag #blogmanay during the campaign.
+I’ve been informed that I had the second-highest twitter reach for the hashtag #blogmanay during the campaign.
 One tweet I put out during the torchlight procession received 83 retweets and 99 favourites.

 In 2016 I worked closely with Visit Spain on a campaign to promote tourism to the northern regions and the Camino del Norte as an alternative to the Camino Santiago.
 Five posts were created based on the trip, and my Camino del Norte Guide continues to see steady traffic with at least 320 hits a month.

 Other Press Trip examples: